agude/agude.github.io/_drafts/2019-01-01-python_patterns_enum.md

     return self.rank == other.rank
 {% endhighlight python %}

-This will let us compare cards using comparison opperators, but to do so we had to write a bit of an annoying `__rank_to_value()` function; otherwise Aces and Kings would be tough to compare to 2s and 3s.
+This class works with the standard comparison opperators, but to do so we had to write a bit of an annoying `__rank_to_value()` function; otherwise Aces and Kings would be tough to compare to 2s and 3s!

 With that done, we can now declare cards easily enough: